Shift3/refactoring-workshop/README.md

 The exercises are numbered, the first one is `01-extract-method`, you will `cd` into that directory in your terminal and can run the test file at any time.
+Read the `README.md` in the directory and then get started on the exercise.

 ```bash
 # change directory to first exercise